-You’ll love this simple miso soup recipe for cold wintery nights when you want to warm your belly.
-It’s so easy to get dinner started with this easy 5-minute soup.
-Add a dash of sesame oil and your favorite garnishes to make it extra indulgent.
+Warm your belly with this 5-minute soup on cold wintery nights.
+Add a dash of sesame oil and your favorite garnishes to make it extra special.

-Can vegans eat miso soup?
+Can vegans eat miso soup (often misspelled meso soup)?
 Yes, as long as you buy miso paste that made predominantly from fermented soybeans.
 I designed this recipe for my friend Lindsay who is always looking for easy-to-make vegan and vegetarian meals.
 This 5-minute miso soup recipe is perfect for someone on the go.
-You can even make it in a mug and bring it with you to an event or to stay warm outside in a thermos.
+You can even make it in a mug and bring it with you to an event or to stay warm outside in a vacuum flask.
+Of course, you can enjoy miso soup anywhere and anytime, in any season.

 RELATED: Learn more about silken tofu.